🔎

 Video Sitemap Best Practices

 Before diving into the specifics, remember that video sitemaps follow the same principles as your general sitemaps.
-Refer to general sitemap best practices for a comprehensive understanding.
+Refer to general for a comprehensive understanding.

 Here's a breakdown of best practices specific to video sitemaps: